-Under the END column, a number in brackets indicates Charges (however, the bracketed number next to STR is an END cost).

-watched the news scroll on the flatscreen monitor mounted on the wall.
+Under the END column, a number in brackets indicates Charges (however, the bracketed number next to STR is an END cost). on the flatscreen monitor mounted on the wall.
 Eurostar had attacked an UNTIL base in France, and there were casualties.
 Israeli and Palestinian forces shooting in the streets, rebel uprising in Guamanga.
 Then one of his colleagues, Kevin Jackson, patted him on the shoulder, startling him.
 "Morning, Abnel.
 How you doing?"